 As everybody’s road map in life consists of funky twists and turns, and even an occasional unplanned U-Turn (or three), mine was no different.
-The bulk of my non-government sponsored lifestyle (after the Navy) found me living and working on the U.S. mainland, and like many others during the latter half of this new mellenium’s first decade, I had been sucked into the working-class rut of a “work-to-live” lifestyle scheme, all the while being witness to an obvious demise of American culture and the once powerful American middle class.
+The bulk of my non-government sponsored lifestyle (after the Navy) found me living and working on the U.S. mainland.
+And just like many others during the latter half of the new millenium’s first decade, I had been sucked into the working-class rut of a “work-to-live” lifestyle scheme, all the while being witness to an obvious demise of American culture and the once powerful American middle class.
 Our mutual cognitive dissonance forced us to make a decision… either we work-to-live, and take our chances with some form of a late [non-guaranteed] retirement, or make a run for it back to the tropics where we could relax and live life to its fullest.

 Our choices were:

 - Keep working hard to pay bills

 - Shell out much of it to insurance companies and taxes

 - Live with increased regulatory compliances

 - Witness a continued erosion of individual liberties and loss of personal freedoms

 - Liquidate all assets and become less materialistic

 - Enjoy a stress-free lifestyle